Tiago Di Mauro

 Foregrounding the cinema apparatus through event curating

-Based in London, Di Mauro is an experienced producer and filmmaker with extended training in curating audiovisual projects.
+Based in London, Di Mauro is an experienced Director and Producer with extended training in Film Curating.
 He has worked in short films, documentaries, TV, adverts, web shows and music videos.

-He has directed and produced music videos for Brazilian artists such as Nina Miranda and Tulipa Ruiz.
-He worked as as a camera operator for Editora Globo, a leading publisher in Brazil.
-In 2013 he produced the first part of the film ESC4ESCAPE (directed by Alexandre Guena), where four sociopaths make their ways out of chaotic Salvador (in Brazil) through discussion of poetic terrorism, chaos theory, conspiracy and anarchy.
+In 2020 he finished writing his first feature film London Eye, commissioned by Ancine.
+He was the London producer for television doc episode Arte e Luta (Espírito da Luta Series) directed by Gringo Cardia.
+His short Wings (2019) was awarded best photography at Internacional Short Film Festival Kalaburagi in India, and selected for Festivals in Australia, Spain, United Kingdom, Italy and many other countries.
+He has directed and produced music videos for Brazilian artists such as Josyara, Nina Miranda, Dois em Um and Tulipa Ruiz.
+In 2013 he produced the film ESC4ESCAPE (Directed by Alexandre Guena), where four sociopaths make their ways out of chaotic Salvador (in Brazil) through discussion of poetic terrorism, chaos theory, conspiracy and anarchy.

 You can get in touch with Tiago Di Mauro through email@example.com.

 Other posts by Tiago Di Mauro

 The Man who Surprised Everyone (Tchelovek Kotorij Udivil Vseh)

 An LGBT movie from Russia, but isn't that illegal?
 Transgressive Russian parable is a made into a film so full of shocks, twists and surprises that it will keep your head spinning - on Barbican Cinema on Demand/New East Cinema this December only [Read More...]

 What You Gonna Do When The World’s On Fire?